tahadnan/TaskMan-CLI/README.md

 **TO DO**

-Implement the class in a python CLI script
+Make the script more user friendly

 **License:**